 My role was varied covering all aspects of the business.

 The OSC is the primary trade body respresenting Open Source systems and solutions providers across the UK.
-My main role is to coordinate the operational aspects of the OSC.
+My main role was to coordinate the operational aspects of the OSC.
 A role that requires active communication, determination and persistance.

 Tasked with replicating the successful work undertaken for Super Tramp, in delivering a 100% Linux and Open Source business system.
 My role was to lead the development and growth of Adaptive in delivering Open Source systems and solutions to businesses in the south west.
 Here I lead the migration to another 100% Linux / OS system for a multi-site organisation in Plymouth.